 - Grade of B- or higher in ECON 202, Principles of Microeconomics or AREC 202, Agricultural and Resource Economics

-- Cumulative GPA of 3.0 or higher on a minimum of 15 graded credits at CSU3
+- Cumulative GPA of 3.0 or higher on a minimum of 15 graded credits at CSU2

 How to Change Majors

 If you meet the entrance requirements or believe you will at the conclusion of this semester, you are invited to attend Change of Major (COM) Event.
 COM is the only way you can declare the business major (after census) and is hosted at the end of each academic term (fall/spring/summer).
-Spring 2023 COM event will be a LIVE virtual event held on Friday, May 19, beginning at 8:30am Mountain Time.
+Summer 2023 COM event will be a LIVE virtual event held on Friday, Aug 11, beginning at 8:30am Mountain Time.
 The event will begin with a LIVE presentation followed by short individual academic sessions with advising staff.
-Please contact us starting on Monday, May 15 for a link to access the virtual event.
-The deadline to contact us to sign up for the event is Thursday, May 18 at 12pm.
+Please contact us starting on Monday, Aug 7 for a link to access the virtual event.
+The deadline to contact us to sign up for the event is Thursday, Aug 10 at 12pm.

 To better prepare for Change of Major we recommend you: